 - 150 grams cucumber

-- 1 large tomato or a cup of cherry tomatoes
+- 1 large tomato or 1 cup cherry tomatoes

-- 1 handful flat leaf parsley (fresh) to garnish - optional
+- 1 handful flat leaf parsley for garnish (optional)

 - 1/8 cup apple cider vinegar